1.0 Audience

 - “Mines-Guest” Wi-Fi: You may see additional acceptable use policy prompts, but overall connecting to this network will remain the same.

-- eduroam Wi-Fi: You can use your username@mines.edu email and password to sign into the eduroam network.
+- "eduroam" Wi-Fi: You can use your username@mines.edu email and password to sign into the eduroam network.

 Impacts to IT-Managed Computers

-Non-IT managed computers will have internet-only access.
+Impacts to Non-IT Managed Computers: to connect to the New "Mines" Network: Non-IT managed computers will have internet-only access.
 Follow these steps to gain access to the new “Mines” network.

 VPN/GlobalProtect Access Changes